-We have audited the financial statements of the Christian KiwiSaver Scheme (the "Scheme"), as included in the Scheme information on pages 1 to 18, which comprise the statement of financial position of the Scheme as at 31 March 2021, the statement of comprehensive income, statement of changes in net assets available for benefits and the statement of cash flows of the Scheme for the year then ended, and the notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of the Christian KiwiSaver Scheme (the "Scheme") on pages 1 to 18, which comprise the statement of financial position of the Scheme as at 31 March 2022, the statement of comprehensive income, statement of changes in net assets available for benefits and the statement of cash flows of the Scheme for the year then ended, and the notes to the financial statements including a summary of significant accounting policies.

-In our opinion, the financial statements on pages 1 to 18 present fairly, in all material respects, the financial position of the Scheme as at 31 March 2021 and its financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the financial statements on pages 1 to 18 present fairly, in all material respects, the financial position of the Scheme as at 31 March 2022 and its financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.